Pavlos, Crown Prince of Greece: Early life

 Pavlos was born on 20 May 1967 at the Tatoi Palace north of Athens, used at the time as the secondary residence of the Greek royal family.
-He was the second child and first son of King Constantine II and Queen Anne-Marie of Greece.
+He was the second child and first son of King Constantine II of Greece and Queen Anne-Marie of Greece.
 Constantine II had ascended the throne on 6 March 1964, aged 23, following the death of his father and predecessor, Paul, so Pavlos was crown prince from birth.
 In traditional Greek naming practices, first sons are often named after their paternal grandfathers.
 His mother is the youngest sister of the Danish queen Margrethe II, and his father was the brother of Sofía, the former queen consort of Spain.
 His maternal grandparents were Frederik IX of Denmark and his queen consort, Ingrid of Sweden.

 Pavlos displaced his older sister, Alexia, as heir to the throne due to Greece's order of succession adhering to male-preference primogeniture.